cangzihan/cv-meter/README.md

 download my model data file(avaliable later), move the last2.h5 to the path 【.../cv-meter/scripts/logs/】

-If your ROS workspace is not 【~/catkin_ws】, change the path from scripts/yolo.py to your path.
+if your ROS workspace is not 【~/catkin_ws】, change the path from scripts/yolo.py to your path.

+run the third ROS node:
 ```
 rosrun cv-meter Kinect2_yolo.py
 ```